arbor/ddos-defence-verifier/README.md

     -  * Debugger PIN: 272-128-100

 - If you are getting a whole lot of errors for required python packages, ensure you have these installed:
-    - sudo pip install flask (or apt-get install python-flask)
-    - sudo pip install pandas (or apt-get install python-pandas)
-    - sudo pip install requests (or apt-get install python-requests)
-    - sudo pip install pyopenssl
+    - sudo pip3 install -r requirements.txt

 3. Login to the DDV-C GUI:
 - https://127.0.0.1:2020